search Where Thought Leaders go for Growth

 • it improves the quality of the business knowledge base, thanks to the creation of incident handling databases;

-• increases user satisfaction and the productivity of all company players.
+• increases user and customer satisfaction, as well as the productivity of all company players.

 ☝️ Keep in mind that an incident management process goes beyond simply resolving an IT problem.
 It provides solid support for the company's business functions, reducing the number of slowdowns or stoppages that impact on sales.